roblevay/T2765/Lab4 Storage.md

 ## ✅ Summary

-You now have two copies of `AdventureWorksDW`:
+You now have two copies of `AdventureWorksDW` and AdventureWorksLT:
 - `AWDWCopyFromBackup` restored from a `.bak` file
-- `AwDWCopyFromBacPac` imported from a `.bacpac` file
+- `AwLTCopyFromBacPac` imported from a `.bacpac` file

 This shows two different ways to move or duplicate databases in SQL Server.